- What is a rat show?

 We do recommend that you do not show if:

-- you have taken in any new rats in the last 3 weeks (pet shop/rescues)
+- you have taken in any new rats in the last 2 weeks

 - you have had any infection/illnesses in your rats in the 2 weeks before a show